Quantum Information Processing: Foundations - Part 2

 where:

-• ϕ\phi, the azimuthal angle, is the angle that the state's projection is making with the xx-axis.
+ϕ, the azimuthal angle, is the angle that the state's projection makes with the x-axis.

 This arbitrary state can be expressed, verbosely, using the state function:

-However, eiγe^{i\gamma}, regarded as a global phase, does not pose observable effects to the measurement obtained with or without its presence ( Glendinning, I., 2005 Glendinning, I. (2005).
-The Bloch Sphere ).
-This is because when a unitary operator, say UU, operates on ψ\ket{\psi}, its ketket-side remains unchanged whereas its brabra-side negates it (due to complex conjugation), which effectively eliminates eiγe^{i\gamma} ( UV Physics., 2023 UV Physics.
-(2023).
-Bloch sphere and Qubit Representation. https://www.youtube.com/watch?v=nVpj3_NOvRI..
-Retrieved April 19, 2025 ):
+However, eiγ, regarded as a global phase, does not pose observable effects to the measurement obtained with or without its presence (Glendinning, I., 2005).
+This is because when a unitary operator, say U, operates on ∣ψ⟩, its ket-side remains unchanged whereas its bra-side negates it (due to complex conjugation), which effectively eliminates eiγ (UV Physics., 2023):

 Effectively, the Bloch state function can be simplified to: